fernandozamoraj/benefits_calc/README.md

 ### The Benefits Calculator Front End

 The second project is a react application.
-That project is located in /benefits_calc/src/pbc-client/.
+That project is located in `/benefits_calc/src/pbc-client/`.
 Since this project is a node application, you will need to install node in order to update it and run it.

 The react application has a dependency on the MVC .Net project.

-The application consists of several GUI components.
+The application consists of several GUI React components.

 These components are

 ```
 App
   |----BenefitsApp
-       |----AddMember
+       |
-       |    |----MembersList
+       |---MemberList
-       |         |----Member
+       |-- CalculationResults
-       |----CalculationResults
+       |---AddMember
 ```

 The application also contains some utility source files to provide support for the components